asimwe1/rust_chatapp/README.md

 [Matrix via Riot]: https://chat.mozilla.org/#/room/#rocket:mozilla.org
 [Kiwi IRC Client]: https://kiwiirc.com/client/chat.freenode.net/#rocket

-## Building

-### Nightly

-Rocket requires a nightly version of Rust as it makes heavy use of syntax extensions.
-This means that the first two unwieldly lines in the introductory example above are required.

-### Core, Codegen, and Contrib

-All of the Rocket libraries are managed by Cargo.
-As a result, compiling them is simple.

-  * Core: `cd lib && cargo build`
-  * Codegen: `cd codegen && cargo build`
-  * Contrib: `cd contrib && cargo build --all-features`

-### Examples
+## Examples

-Rocket ships with an extensive number of examples in the `examples/` directory which can be compiled and run with Cargo.
+An extensive number of examples are provided in the `examples/` directory.
+Each example can be compiled and run with Cargo.
 For instance, the following sequence of commands builds and runs the `Hello, world!` example:

 ```sh